spatialnimbios/testcases/Applications/MinCDE/README.md

 3.3	EminDt  	0	        0um2.s-1		0

-4.4	E	        1400*	    2.5um2.s-1	350 homodimers/um
+4.4	E	        1400* monomers	    2.5um2.s-1	350 homodimers/um

 5.5	minDt	    0	        0um2.s-1		0

+Actual Initial concentrations used:
+minDD: 0
+minDT: 3uM
+EminDt: 0
+E: 1 uM
+minDt: 0

 Notes:
 1. *Huang et al note the E is only active as a homodimer, so observed copy numbers in a cell (1400) should be halved to capture the copy numbers of active species.
-Hence they use 350/um rather than 700.
+Hence they use 350/um rather than 700/um.

 2. minDD, minDT, and E are all cytosolic.
 3. minDt and EminDt are both on the membrane.